 On Saturday, the 38-year-old Rodriguez vowed to appeal the 2014 ban to a U.S. federal court.
 The suspension will cost him $25 million.

-The sport's highest-paid player said he has never used performance-enhancing substances as alleged by Major League Baseball.
+The sport's highest-paid player said he did not use performance-enhancing substances as currently alleged by Major League Baseball.

-Rodriguez admitted that early in his career he used performance-enhancing drugs.
+However, Rodriguez has admitted that early in his career he used performance-enhancing drugs.
 He has hit 654 home runs, 108 short of all-time leader Barry Bonds, who was also suspected of using steroids.

 In its decision last year, the league suspended Rodriguez and 12 other players for their links to a now-closed U.S.-based clinic that allegedly supplied them with banned substances.